Descriptor: Distance-Annotated Traffic Perception Question Answering (DTPQA): COLLECTION METHODS AND DESIGN

 \subsection{DTP-Real}

-DTP-Real was created using existing images from nuScenes, adding only the annotations.
+DTP-Real was created using existing images from nuScenes (nuScenes v1.0 trainval split), adding only the annotations.
 The high-level pipeline followed to create the samples of DTP-Real is described in Algorithm \ref{algorithm_2}.

 Regarding distance, unlike in the synthetic counterpart, we could not place the object in question at an exact desired distance.
 Instead, we created distance bins corresponding to 5, 10, 20, 30, 40, and 50 meters, and assigned each sample to the nearest bin.
 However, we also retained the exact distance of the object in question in the annotations, in case someone wishes to use it.
 We discarded all samples in which the distance of the object/agent in question was larger than 55 meters.
+In Figure \ref{dtp_real_distance_distribution}, we show the distribution of the precise distances for each data category in DTP-Real.

 It is also worth noting that for DTP-Real we use the word \textit{person/people} in the questions instead of \textit{pedestrian(s)}, as there are images that depict people in the scene who are not pedestrians, such as construction workers, police officers, etc. Below, we outline the details of creating the samples for each category.